 campUS [Milan, Italy] – 2015 / 2016

-“campUS – among+with+for students&citizens” theme is connected to the research project “campUS – Incubation and settings for social practices” (2014/16), carried out by Politecnico di Milano (Design, Management Engineering and Architecture&Urban Studies Department); it was one of the research programmes that won the Polisocial Award 2014 (Polisocial, the social responsibility programme at Politecnico di Milano). campUS is a research programme acting for a virtuous relation between University spaces and competence, and the local context in which they are located.
-This relation between urban neighbourhoods and universities can be made possible through the organisation of spaces and actions that are able to increase resilience and facilitate interaction, integration and social cohesion.
-The campUS project falls within this scope and aims to become a exible model for the interaction of local, social spaces, and an agent for the implementation of social practices.
+“CampUS – Among + With + For Student & Citizens” theme is connected to an existing research project, “CampUS: Incubation and Settings for Social Practices” (2014/16), delivered by Politecnico di Milano (Design, Management Engineering and Architecture & Urban Studies Department); one of the research initiatives that won the prestigious ‘PoliSocial Award 2014, ( i.e. PoliSocial: the social responsibility programme at Politecnico di Milano) – a research programme which examines new relationships between University estate and the local context in which academies are located, between urban neighbourhoods and universities can be made possible through the (re)organisation of new social spaces and collaborative micro-actions that are able to increase resilience and facilitate interaction, integration and social cohesion.
+The CampUS project falls within this scope and aims to become a flexible model for the interaction of local, social spaces and an agent for the implementation of new forms of social spatial practices.

 FEED THE PLANET [Mechelen, Belgium] – 2014 / 2015